basherpm/basher/README.md

 A package manager for shell scripts and functions.

-Basher allows you to quickly install shell packages directly from github.
+Basher allows you to quickly install shell packages directly from github (or other sites).
 Instead of looking for specific install instructions for each package and messing with your path, basher will create a central location for all packages and manage their binaries for you.

 Even though it is called basher, it also works with zsh and fish.